alipannu12121/icp/intl.en-US/Before ICP Filing/Overview.md

 ## Register an Alibaba Cloud account {#section_y3g_uh5_r3c .section}

-Before you apply for an ICP filing in the [Alibaba Cloud ICP Filing system](https://beian.aliyun.com/order/index.htm), you must register an Alibaba Cloud account.
+Before you apply for an ICP filing in the [Alibaba Cloud ICP Filing system](https://beian.aliyun.com/order/index.htm) \(available in Chinese only\), you must register an Alibaba Cloud account.
 For more information, see [Register an Alibaba Cloud account](reseller.en-US/Before ICP Filing/Register an Alibaba Cloud account.md#).

 ## Optional.
 Complete the pre-approval process. {#section_zjk_wev_wk6 .section}